Rex De Costa

-Lieutenant Colonel Dr. Anthony St. Clare Rex de Costa, MBE, CAVF (15 June 1920 - 9 April 1971) was a renowned Sri Lankan medical doctor and soldier.
+Lieutenant Colonel Dr. Anthony St. Clare Rex de Costa, MBE, CAVF (15 June 1920 – 9 April 1971) was a renowned Sri Lankan medical doctor and soldier.
 He was the commanding officer of the Ruhunu Regiment, a doctor in the Ceylon Defence Force during World War II and a vice president of the World Veterans Federation.
 He was assassinated by the JVP during the 1971 Insurrection.

 Personal life

 Born to Dr Marceline de Costa and Lilia De Costa nee Rajapaksha.
 He was educated at the Royal College, Colombo and at the Colombo Medical College.

-He was married to his cousin Doreen de Costa nee Gunathilake and four children Marcel, Cheryl, Rex and Eric.
-After his death the family was involved in community work in the town of Deniyaya and had close links to his old regiment, 2nd(V) Sri Lanka Army Medical Corps.
+He was married to his cousin Doreen de Costa nee Gunathilake, and had four children: Marcel, Cheryl, Rex and Eric.
+After his death, the family was involved in community work in the town of Deniyaya and had close links to his old regiment, 2nd(V) Sri Lanka Army Medical Corps.

 Army life

 After graduating, de Costa joined the Ceylon Medical Corps of the Ceylon Defence Force as a lieutenant during World War II and served in active duty until the demobilization at the end of the war, yet stayed on as a reservist with the rank of captain.
 His brother Malcolm de Costa joined the Ceylon Navy Volunteer Reserve and served with the Royal Navy during the war.
 Reaching the rank of captain, Malcolm served as commander, Volunteer Naval Force.

 When the Ceylon Army was formed in 1949 after Ceylon gained its independence, de Costa strayed with the newly created Ceylon Army Volunteer Force as a major and played a significant part in its early stages.
-In 1954, with the formation of the Ruhunu Regiment a reserve force raised from personnel from the southern province he transferred to it.
+In 1954, with the formation of the Ruhunu Regiment, a reserve force raised from personnel from the southern province, he transferred to it.

 He became the commanding officer of the 1st Battalion, Ruhunu Regiment based in Galle with the rank of lieutenant colonel.
-During this time his adjutant was Lt.
+During this time, his adjutant was Lt.
 Tissa Weerathunga, who would later become the head of the Sri Lankan Army.
 Following the general election of 1956, when S.W.R.D.
 Bandaranaike became prime minister, he disbanded the Ruhunu Regiment as he considered it loyal to the previous UNP government.
 Lt.
-Col. de Costa requested a transfer to his old unit the Ceylon Army Medical Corps, which was turned down.
-Therefore, at the age of 36 he retired from the army as one of its youngest lieutenant colonels.
-For his wartime service he had earned the Defence Medal and the War Medal 1939–1945, and for service in the Ceylon Army, he received the Ceylon Armed Services Inauguration Medal, and the Queen Elizabeth II Coronation Medal.
+Col. de Costa requested a transfer to his old unit, the Ceylon Army Medical Corps, which was turned down.
+Therefore, at the age of 36, he retired from the army as one of its youngest lieutenant colonels.
+For his wartime service, he had earned the Defence Medal and the War Medal 1939–1945, and for service in the Ceylon Army, he received the Ceylon Armed Services Inauguration Medal, and the Queen Elizabeth II Coronation Medal.